boazrymland/PcStarRank/README.md

 The following notes are meant for developers:
 * DB schema is ignorant to actual rating mechanism used.
 There are scores, min, max but there's no 'stars' mentioned anywhere.
 Feel free to change actual rating mechanism (typically some JS trickery).
 I don't have time at the moment to document the interface between the frontend and the backend parts of the widget/module.
+* The code itself is full of comments that document my decisions/contemplations/etc. I use them to track my thoughts/decisions later on.
+You're invited to read the code to learn more and see more.
+In short: *"Use the force! - read the source!"* :-)

 ## Room for development